 But you've never shipped a real project.

-Welcome to Tutorial Hell — the place where most developers live for years without realising it.
+Welcome to Tutorial Hell — the place where most developers live for years without realizing it.

 Tutorial Hell is the trap of endlessly consuming educational content under the belief that you need to "learn more" before you're ready to build something real.